pramcistudent/Milestone-Project-1/README.md

 **Interaction Design**
 * Navigation bar links to each section of the site for quick and easy user access.
 * Easy to read font and colour theme across all sections.
-* Possibly add call to action above navbar to inform user that the band can perform at private events.
+* Possibly add call to action above navigation bar to inform user that the band can perform at private events.

 **Information Architecture**
 * Single scroll website from home page through to the band, their music, their tour dates, and contact information.